-Sedona, Arizona has numerous ruins showcasing ancient cliff dwellings and rock art.
-Many of these ruins are found in remote locations deep inside red sandstone canyons.
-You can visit on your own or as part of a jeep tour.
+Sedona’s surrounding landscapes are home to various ruins showcasing ancient cliff dwellings and rock art.
+Many of these ruins are found in remote locations deep inside red sandstone canyons, and you can either visit on your own or as part of a tour.
+After visiting the ruins ourselves, we think they’re definitely worth adding to your Sedona vacation.

 1. Montezuma Castle National Monument